-The right panels of Figure \ref{fig:cal03_3} show the comparison between the model predictions and observational data for the [Si/Fe] versus redshift and [Fe/H] plots, after correcting all the observed abundances for the effects of dust depletion.
-The corrections were determined using a dust model described in Vladilo \cite{vladilo2002b}, which incorporates a scaling law for interstellar depletion.
-This scaling law allows for variations in the chemical composition of dust based on changes in the dust-to-metals ratio and/or the abundances in the medium.
-In Figure \ref{fig:cal03_3} one specific assumption regarding two dust-related parameters is presented, i.e. 1) the [Zn/Fe] ratio and 2) the percent variation of the abundance in the dust for a certain element, related to a variation of the abundance of the same element in the medium.\\ For both parameters various values have been tested within reasonable intervals \cite{calura2003} and, in all cases, the $\alpha$-enhancement is considerably less pronounced than without the depletion correction.
-In general, the application of the dust corrections results in a reduction of the [$\alpha$/Fe] ratios by approximately 0.3-0.5 dex.
+For both parameters various values have been tested within reasonable intervals \cite{calura2003} and, in all cases, the $\alpha$-enhancement is considerably less pronounced than without the depletion correction.
+In general, the application of the dust corrections results in a reduction of the [$\alpha$/Fe] ratios by approximately 0.3--0.5 dex.
 This reduction is significant enough to bring the ratios closer to the solar value, which improves the agreement between data and models.
 Specifically, the corrected data indicate now a good agreement with models of spiral and irregular galaxies and not consistent anymore with the elliptical galaxy model.
-This discrepancy arises because elliptical galaxies exhibit excessively high [Si/Fe] ratios in the metallicity interval considered in Fig. \ref{fig:cal03_3}.
-A similar conclusion regarding the improved agreement between the corected [Si/Fe] ratios observed in DLAs and the values shown by spirals and irregulars can be drawn from the [$\alpha$/Fe]-z plot.
+This discrepancy arises because elliptical galaxies exhibit excessively high [Si/Fe] ratios in the metallicity interval considered in Figure \ref{fig:cal03_3}.
+A similar conclusion regarding the improved agreement between the corrected [Si/Fe] ratios observed in DLAs and the values shown by spirals and irregulars can be drawn from the [$\alpha$/Fe]-z plot.
 Distinguishing between typical low, smooth star formation patterns in irregular galaxies and spiral disks based solely on the redshift evolution of abundance ratios such as [Si/Fe] can be challenging.
 As shown in the two figures, an irregular galaxy with a large gas content and a very low star formation rate can exhibit a similar evolution of [Si/Fe] as the outer regions of a spiral galaxy.
 This similarity arises from the fact that both scenarios involve low-intensity star formation.
 Additionally, when considering the chemical evolution histories of a spiral galaxy at different radii, they can exhibit striking similarities.
 The main distinction lies in the magnitude and timing of the initial peak of $\alpha$-enhancement, which tends to be relatively brief in time.
 In contrast, the differences in evolution patterns become more pronounced when examining the plots as functions of [Fe/H].
 This is true in particular for the red curve, representing the outermost regions of the spiral model that, due to their peculiar star formation history, show the steepest decline in the right panels.
-The [$\alpha$/Fe]-[Fe/H] diagrams demonstrate their capability to discern between distinct chemical evolution histories and, more specifically, to identify the morphological types that most accurately represent the DLA population.\\
+The [$\alpha$/Fe]--[Fe/H] diagrams demonstrate their capability to discern between distinct chemical evolution histories and, more specifically, to identify the morphological types that most accurately represent the DLA population.\\